CSCfi/csc-user-guide/docs/cloud/rahti4/rahti4-migration.md

 !!! warning "egress IP may change"

     The egress IP of Rahti might change in the future.
-For example, if several versions of Rahti are run in paralleli each will have a different IP.
+For example, if several versions of Rahti are run in parallel each will have a different IP.
 Or if a mayor change in the underlining network infrastructure happens.

 Some project with dedicated egress IPs will have to request a new dedicated IP in Rahti4 and update their firewalls accordingly.